+Case Study 1 - Focus on; Assessment & conceptualisation, introduction to hypnosis, ego-strengthening and script development (2 sessions)

+${\it Case Study 2-Focus on; Assessment \& conceptualisation, behavioural the rapy interventions \& approaches (3 sessions)}\\$

+Case Study 3 - Focus on Assessment & conceptualisation, cognitive therapy interventions and approaches (3 sessions)

+Level 5 Case Studies

-- Case Study 1 Focus on; Assessment & conceptualisation, introduction to hypnosis, ego-strengthening and scriptdevelopment (2 sessions) - Case Study 2 Focus on; Assessment & conceptualisation, behavioural therapy interventions & approaches (3 sessions) - Case Study 3 Focus on Assessment & conceptualisation, cognitive therapy interventions and approaches (3 sessions)
+Case Study 1 - Focus on; Assessment & conceptualisation, introduction to hypnosis, ego-strengthening and script development (up to 3 sessions)

-For the level 5 higher diploma you will have one year from the completion of stage three to submit your case studies.
-You will need to evidence a minimum of 20 volunteer client hours through the case studies and will therefore need to complete at least 4 case studies.

-- Case Study 1 Focus on; Assessment & conceptualisation, introduction to hypnosis, ego-strengthening and scriptdevelopment (up to 3 sessions) - Case Study 2 Focus on; Assessment & conceptualisation, behavioural therapy interventions & approaches (up to 6 sessions) - Case Study 3 Focus on Assessment & conceptualisation, cognitive therapy interventions and approaches (up to 6 sessions) - Case Study 4 Focus on Assessment & conceptualisation, behavioural & cognitive therapy interventions and approaches (up to 6 sessions)
+Case Study 2 - Focus on; Assessment & conceptualisation, behavioural therapy interventions & approaches (up to 6 sessions)

+Case Study 3 - Focus on Assessment & conceptualisation, cognitive therapy interventions and approaches (up to 6 sessions)

+Case Study 4 - Focus on Assessment & conceptualisation, cognitive therapy interventions and approaches (up to 6 sessions)

-If your four case studies add up to less than 20 hours you will need to complete additional case studies to achieve the 20 hours to a maximum of 6 case studies.
+As part of the level 5 higher diploma you will need to complete 20 volunteer client hours via your case studies.
+If you don't reach the required 20 hours with your first 4 case studies, you will need to complete further case studies to achieve this.

+You can complete a maximum of 6 case studies.

-If you wish to continue working with your volunteer beyond the above sessions, these should not be submitted as part of your assessment.
-We would also advise you to contact your insurer to ensure you are covered for work beyond your assessment requirement.
+If you continue working with your volunteer beyond the above sessions, these should not be submitted as part of your assessment.

-Your case study volunteers should be seeking help for sub-clinical, low-level issues such as:
+Your case study volunteers should be seeking help for sub-clinical, low level issues such as:

-- Performance improvement; sports, exam, driving, public speaking etc. - Mild anxiety associated with phobias e.g., animals or heights - General stress: work related, lack of assertiveness - Mild anxiety associated with social anxiety e.g., speaking in meetings or presentations, expanding friendship groups, dating, networking - Habit change; nail biting, hair pulling
+- Performance improvement; sports, exam, driving, public speaking etc - Mild anxiety associated with phobias e.g. animals or heights - General stress; work related, lack of assertiveness - Mild anxiety associated with social anxiety e.g. speaking in meetings or presentations, expanding friendship groups, dating, networking - Habit change; nail biting, hair pulling

 If, once the initial assessment is completed, it becomes apparent that there are more complex issues, you should refer the individual and not proceed further.
-Similarly, if it becomes clear that exposure to your case study volunteers' issue could negatively impact shared relationships in the future, either refer or defer their participation.
-Referrals should always be discussed with your supervisor before being discussed with the volunteer who may accept or reject any recommendationsaccordingly.
+Similarly, if it becomes clear that exposure to your case study volunteer's issue could negatively impact shared relationships in the future, either refer or defer their participation.
+Referrals should always be discussed with your supervisor before being discussed with the volunteer who may accept or reject any recommendations accordingly.
 Referrals may be made back to their GP or to a qualified therapist, the appropriate routes will be part of the discussion with your supervisor.